-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ?1

-&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives - see explanatory note in the left hand margin.
-The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/121405
+1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives - see explanatory note in the left hand margin.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy-alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy-alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy-alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy-alignment only in relation to the investments of the financial product other than sovereign bonds.

-1. Taxonomy alignment of investments including sovereign bonds\
+1. Taxonomy alignment of investments including sovereign bonds

-2. Taxonomy alignment of investments excluding sovereign bonds\
+2. Taxonomy alignment of investments excluding sovereign bonds

-\For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures enable other activities to make a substantial contribution to an environmental objective.
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures make a substantial contribution to an environmental objective.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.